victoriamcn/Horiseon-Marketing-Main/README.md

 Additionally, The Horiseon Marketing Company webpage  wanted to include a navigation bar, a header image, and cards with text and images at the bottom of the page.

 I learned how to implement semantic elements and when to use discretion for div elements, which are not semantic, but useful for stlying purposes.
-I also learned how to position conent on the page with CSS.

 ## Table of Contents